Better health in our 50s

 Screenings & checkups for the 50s

 It becomes increasingly important in our 50s to have regular screenings – especially for those health problems that don’t have meaningful early warning signs – and to check with your doctor unless you are certain that a physical, emotional or mental change is normal.

 Early detection can make a big difference.

-For example, bowel cancer screening should be conducted every 2 years; mammograms also every 2 years from age 50 to 75; blood tests should include a PSA reading, a possible indicator of prostate cancer.
+Bowel cancer screening should be conducted every 2 years; mammograms also every 2 years from age 50 to 75; blood tests should include a PSA reading, a possible indicator of prostate cancer.
 Colonoscopies are also recommended every 5 years from age 45.
 Other checkups are listed in the table below.

 | Test / checkup | Recommendation |